 He graduated from Cornell University with a B.S. degree in May 1999.

 Julianna joined CNBC in 2018 with nearly a decade of investment banking experience working at Deutsche Bank in New York and London.
-Julianna started her career as a macroeconomic research analyst then transitioned to equity specialist sales where she provided investment advice on the European Chemicals sector to hedge funds and institutional investors.
+Julianna started her career as a macroeconomic research analyst then transitioned to equity research and specialist sales where she provided investment advice on the European Chemicals sector to institutional investors.

-Originally from Boston, Massachusetts, Julianna has been based in London for the last six years and is a dual national with US and UK citizenship.
-She holds an honors degree in economics and is a trained improvisational actor
+Originally from Boston, Massachusetts, Julianna is a dual national with US and UK citizenship.
+She holds an honours degree in economics and psychology and is a trained improvisational actor.

 Meg Tirrell joined CNBC in April 2014 as a general assignment reporter focusing on biotechnology and pharmaceuticals.
 She appears on CNBC's Business Day programming, contributes to CNBC.com and is based at the network's global headquarters in Englewood Cliffs, N.J.